 Similarly, in the United Kingdom, Cancer Research UK are funding the UK Early Detection Initiative (UK-EDI)62 to recruit 2,500 individuals aged >50 years who were diagnosed with NOD in the previous six months (UK-NOD).
 The UK-NOD cohort is designed to recruit from both primary and secondary care centres, and to collect questionnaire and clinical data, alongside longitudinal biosamples over three years.
 As with the NOD cohort of the CPDPC, data and biospecimens will be made available for research on early detection of PDAC, including validation of existing biomarkers that have shown promise for early detection as well as supporting new discovery programs.
 Working across both US and UK cohorts, the sensitivity/specificity for the detection of PDAC by combined biomarker and epidemiological/clinical feature analysis will be evaluated.
 Finally, the cost-effectiveness of diagnosing PDAC earlier in the setting of NOD will be assessed.

+With appropriate EU funding directed towards early PDAC detection, studies such as the NOD cohort of the CPDPC and UK-EDI could be undertaken more widely in Europe.
+This would ensure that future biomarker-driven PDAC screening is relevant to other countries and healthcare systems within Europe.

 ADEPTS

 ADEPTS (Accelerated Diagnosis of neuroendocrine and Pancreatic TumourS) is a multi-centre diagnostic accuracy study funded by Pancreatic Cancer UK (PCUK), which aims to improve diagnostic pathways in pancreatic cancer93.
-The overall objective of the study is to develop a diagnostic tool (which combines the use of refined CDSTs and a non-invasive blood test for circulating biomarkers) that can be used for screening in selected higher risk patient cohorts.
+The overall objective of the study is to develop a diagnostic tool (which combines the use of refined CDSTs and a minimally- invasive blood test for circulating biomarkers) that can be used for screening in selected higher risk patient cohorts.
 The health economics of implementing such a tool that will allow prioritisation of urgent investigations in patients with a raised combined risk score, are also being studied.
 Under this study, a large, multicentre, prospective sample collection of liquid and tissue biopsies from healthy and symptomatic individuals, as well as from those known to have a genetic association or high-risk cystic lesions of the pancreas, is under way.

 CPDPC DETECT